fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 Logout using `\q`

-### Installing MySQL on Windows 10 with Chocolatey <!-- 4.3.2 -->
+### Installing Postgres on Windows with Chocolatey <!-- 4.3.2 -->

-Thanks to Chocolatey, installing MySQL on Windows is pretty simple.
-We will install the MariaDB package which works exactly like MySQL.
+Thanks to Chocolatey, installing Postgres on Windows is pretty simple.

 If you don’t have Chocolatey, please follow the instructions [on their page](https://chocolatey.org/).

 Open a PowerShell as an administrator and type:
-`choco install -y mariadb`
+`choco install postgresql --params '/Password:rootpass`

+To login to Postgres use: psql postgres postgres

 Now close the PowerShell application completely and open a new, regular session.

-Let’s check if mysql is working.
-Log in using `mysql -uroot`.
-Exit using `exit;`
+Let’s check if Postgres is working.
+Log in using `psql postgres postgres`.
+Exit using `\q`

-Secure the installation by creating a root password.
-I will use “rootpass”.
-Type: `mysqladmin --user=root password "rootpass"` and press enter.

-Now try logging in using `mysql -uroot -prootpass`.

-If you login, it means everything is working.
-Exit using `CTRL-C`.

 It’s a good practice to create the database with a specific user and password and not use the root user from the application.